 Light also creates a negative or a positive expression.
 Just google around with any famous politician’s name and type “evil” after that.
 You will see how photographers have done their “evil” job.

 This is one of the important elements which a newbie misses.
-The speed of wind and the amount of dust and dew in the air is sometimes over-sighted by a beginner.
+The speed of the wind and the amount of dust and dew in the air is sometimes over-sighted by a beginner.

 The basic tip is just that never stand against the wind while taking a snap.
 But then again, it only matters if it is a windy weather and let’s not forget that the digital cameras are quite intelligent these days and they reduce the image loss on their own.